boeckmann/asm6502/README.txt

          0002  0002  E8               2: INX

        FPos indicates the position of the instructions regarding the output file.
-PC represents the _memory location_ or _address_ the code gets loaded to when executed.
-The executable code in memory is also called _image_.
+PC represents the _location_ or _address_ of the code while it is executed.

        Let's further elaborate what the arguments to instructions may be.
        In the example above, `#42' is a numeric value that is directly used